stefandesu/goe-mensa-bot/README.md

 An upcoming Telegram bot for the canteens of the University of Göttingen.
 A older prototype is available as [@GoeMensaBot](https://t.me/GoeMensaBot), but will be completely rewritten using [goe-mensa-api](https://github.com/stefandesu/goe-mensa-api).

-Current tests will be run with [@GoeMensaDevBot](https://t.me/GoeMensaDevBot), but it might not always be available.
+Current tests are running on [@GoeMensaDevBot](https://t.me/GoeMensaDevBot), but it might not always be available.

 ## Installation